crypto-club/crypto-club.github.io/README.md

 # How can I get into Crypto its confusing??
 - First create a coinbase account.
 Then add your banking information.
-  Now your ready to buy crypto.
-Yes! its that easy
+  * Now your ready to buy crypto.
+Yes!
+Its that easy!

 # Where can I go if I have questions?
 - 'KNOWLEDGE IS POWER!!!' link is the first link on this page,